18. Changing Horace settings

 • use_mex : Whether to use compiled C++ accelerator MEX code to speed up key Horace operations.

-• force_mex_if_use_mex : (Advanced) If MEX fails for whatever reason, fail the calculation instead of falling back to Matlab code.
+• force_mex_if_use_mex : (Advanced) If MEX fails for whatever reason, fail the calculation instead of falling back to MATLAB code.

 • delete_tmp : Whether to automatically delete temporary files after generating SQW files.